Sturmflut/sturmflut.github.io/_posts/2015-05-06-hacking-ubuntu-touch-part-3-how-images-are-flashed.markdown

 8. The `system` partition is unmounted.

-At this time the phone is fully flashed and the system reboots into normal mode.
+At this time the phone is fully flashed and the system reboots normally.

 If you know better and/or something has changed, please find me on Launchpad.net and do get in contact!